Updated June 2, 2023

 Hence, we can also control the state of a transaction by defining a session variable in MySQL named AUTOCOMMIT.
-Here, when we set AUTOCOMMIT to 1 which is also a default value then, it accepts each SQL statement in the transaction or not to be complete and is committed at the end.
+Here, when we set AUTOCOMMIT to 1, which is also a default value, it accepts each SQL statement in the transaction or not to be complete and is committed at the end.

-But when AUTOCOMMIT value is 0 issued by the command: SET AUTOCOMMIT = 0, the succeeding series of SQL statements performs as a transaction and unless a clear COMMIT Statement is made, no activities in the transaction are committed.
+But when the AUTOCOMMIT value is 0 issued by the command: SET AUTOCOMMIT = 0, the succeeding series of SQL statements performs as a transaction, and unless a clear COMMIT Statement is made, no activities in the transaction are committed.

 Examples to Implement COMMIT in MySQL

-To understand COMMIT more clearly, let us take an example of inserting a row data values in the sample tables created named ‘Customers’ and ‘Orders’.
+To understand COMMIT more clearly, let us take an example of inserting a row of data values in the sample tables created named ‘Customers’ and ‘Orders.’